 - Layered flavor - Garlic, herbs, and sausage bring real depth

-- Flexible with spice – Use hot or sweet Italian sausage depending on your taste
+- Flexible with spice - Use hot or sweet Italian sausage depending on your taste, or try smoked sausage alternatives for bolder flavor.

-- Comfort food that stretches – Fills a 9×13 dish and keeps well for leftovers
+- Comfort food that stretches - Fills a 9x13 dish and keeps well for leftovers; for a soup-style comfort alternative try Parmesan sausage soup for cozy nights.

 - Freezer-friendly - Great for batch cooking and future dinners